kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 df %>%
   pivot_longer(cols = pop_a:pop_total) %>%
   ggplot() +
-  geom_density(mapping = aes(x = log(value),
+  geom_density(mapping = aes(x = value,
                           color = name, fill = name),
             alpha = 0.5) +
   scale_color_manual(values = alpha(c( my_oka[1:3], "gray40"), 1),
                      labels = as_labeller(grp_names)) +
   scale_fill_manual(values = alpha(c( my_oka[1:3], "gray40"), 0.6),
                     labels = as_labeller(grp_names)) +
-  labs(x = "Logged Population", y = "Density",
+  labs(x = "Population", y = "Density",
        title = "Comparing Subgroups: Density",
        color = "Group",
        fill = "Group")
 {{< /code >}}

-{{% figure src="https://kieranhealy.org/files/misc/ref-distribs-8-1.png" alt="Kernel densities." caption="A single panel of kernel densities." %}}
+{{% figure src="https://kieranhealy.org/files/misc/distros-5-1.png" alt="Kernel densities." caption="A single panel of kernel densities." %}}

-Better, but still not great.
+That's better, but still not great.
 A very serviceable compromise that has many of the virtues of a small multiple but has the advantage of keeping things in one panel is a ridgeline plot, courtesy of `geom_ridgeline()` from Claus Wilke's `ggridges` package:

 {{< code r >}}
 df %>%
   pivot_longer(cols = pop_a:pop_total) %>%
   ggplot() +
-  geom_density_ridges(mapping = aes(x = log(value + 1),
+  geom_density_ridges(mapping = aes(x = value,
                                     y = name,
                                     fill = name),
                       color = "white") +
   scale_fill_manual(values = alpha(c( my_oka[1:3], "gray40"), 0.7)) +
   scale_y_discrete(labels = as_labeller(grp_names)) +
   guides(color = "none", fill = "none") +
-  labs(x = "Logged Population", y = NULL, title = "Comparing Total and Subgroups: Ridgelines") +
+  labs(x = "Population", y = NULL, title = "Comparing Total and Subgroups: Ridgelines") +
   theme_ridges(font_family = "Myriad Pro SemiCondensed")
 {{< /code >}}

-{{% figure src="https://kieranhealy.org/files/misc/ref-distribs-9-1.png" alt="Ridgeline plot." caption="A ridgeline plot."  %}}
+{{% figure src="https://kieranhealy.org/files/misc/distros-6-1.png" alt="Ridgeline plot." caption="A ridgeline plot."  %}}

 Ridgeline plots look good and scale pretty well when there are larger numbers of categories to put on the vertical axis, especially if there's a reasonable amount of structure in the data, such as a trend or sequence in the distributions.
 They can be slightly inefficient in terms of space with smaller numbers of categories.
 When the number of groups gets large they work best in a very tall and narrow aspect ratio that can be hard to integrate into a page.

 ## Histograms with a reference distribution

 Like with the Gapminder plot, we can facet our plot so that every subgroup gets its own panel.
 But instead of having the Total population be its own panel, we will put it inside each group's panel as a reference point.
 This allows us to compare the group to the overall population, and also makes eyeballing differences between the group distributions a little easier.
 To do this, we're going to need to have some way to put the total population distribution into every panel.
 The trick is to hold on to the total population by only pivoting the subgroups to long format.
 That leaves us with repeated values for the total population, `pop_total`, like this:

 {{< code r >}}
 df %>%
   pivot_longer(cols = pop_a:pop_c)

 ## # A tibble: 9,000 × 4
 ##     unit pop_total name    value
 ##    <int>     <dbl> <chr>   <dbl>
-##  1     1      6467 pop_a   1008
+##  1     1    -0.262 pop_a -0.926
-##  2     1      6467 pop_b   1269
+##  2     1    -0.262 pop_b  0.0604
-##  3     1      6467 pop_c   4194
+##  3     1    -0.262 pop_c  0.0799
-##  4     2    211075 pop_a  60729
+##  4     2     1.32  pop_a  1.65
-##  5     2    211075 pop_b  32579
+##  5     2     1.32  pop_b  1.30
-##  6     2    211075 pop_c 117771
+##  6     2     1.32  pop_c  1.01
-##  7     3    128243 pop_a  21186
+##  7     3     1.13  pop_a  1.28
-##  8     3    128243 pop_b  50184
+##  8     3     1.13  pop_b  1.69
-##  9     3    128243 pop_c  56876
+##  9     3     1.13  pop_c  0.425
-## 10     4     76843 pop_a  22561
+## 10     4     1.07  pop_a  0.901
 ## # … with 8,990 more rows
 {{< /code >}}